-- whether the practices circumvent the general aims of the Regulation (to "safeguard equal and non-discriminatory treatment of traffic" and to "guarantee the continued functioning of the internet ecosystem as an engine of innovation"); - the market positions of the ISPs and CAPs involved; - any effects on end-user rights of consumer and business end-users, e.g. reductions in the range of applications available, incentives for end-users to use certain applications, or whether there is a material reduction in end-user choice; - any effects on end-user rights of Content and Application Providers (CAP), e.g. whether there is an effect on the range of content and applications which CAPs can provide, or whether they are materially discouraged from entering the market; - the scale of the practice (e.g. the number of end-users subscribing to such an offer) and the extent to which end-users have access to alternative offers and / or other ISPs.
+- whether the practices circumvent the general aims of the Regulation (to "safeguard equal and non-discriminatory treatment of traffic" and to "guarantee the continued functioning of the internet ecosystem as an engine of innovation"); - the market positions of the ISPs and CAPs involved;

+- any effects on end-user rights of consumer and business end-users, e.g. reductions in the range of applications available, incentives for end-users to use certain applications, or whether there is a material reduction in end-user choice; - any effects on end-user rights of Content and Application Providers (CAP), e.g. whether there is an effect on the range of content and applications which CAPs can provide, or whether they are materially discouraged from entering the market; - the scale of the practice (e.g. the number of end-users subscribing to such an offer) and the extent to which end-users have access to alternative offers and / or other ISPs; - any effects on freedom of expression and media pluralism.